moorepants/tu-delft-promotion/midterm-vision-statement.rst

 and participatory environment.
-I have established regular lab meetings, an onboarding process for students and staff alike, a collaboratively developed lab guide, social events for our team, and a culture of collective team work and share responsibilities.
-My goal is to empower everyone involved in our research and educational activities to take ownership and collectively drive our mission.
+I have established regular lab meetings, an onboarding process for students and staff alike, a collaboratively developed lab guide, social events for our team, and a culture of collective team work and shared responsibilities.
+My goal is to empower everyone involved in our research and educational activities to take ownership and collectively drive our mission while also meeting their personal goals.

 Conclusion
 ==========